balarabetahir/Cyber-Incident-Response-Ransomware-Playbook/README.md

-ransomware has evolved from a nuisance to one of the biggest threats companies face.
+Ransomware has evolved from a nuisance to one of the biggest threats companies face.
 A single incident can freeze operations, damage reputation, and lose customers.
 Preparing for ransomware means more than having a backup.
 It means having a structured playbook that guides you through every phase of an incident.
 That's where this ransomware playbook, built on NIST SP 800-61, comes in.

 NIST SP 800-61 is a set of guidelines from the National Institute of Standards and Technology for handling security incidents.
 It's practical and grounded in real-world practices, making it widely respected in cybersecurity.
 This playbook applies that approach specifically to ransomware, taking each phase of incident response and mapping out the steps.